The harmful effects of social judgment against singles

 The meaning of being single is changing.
 Some experts believe that these behavioral and cultural changes could help normalize singles — and perhaps reduce the urge to judge the unmarried.

-In recent years, influential social media personalities and mainstream celebrities have been talking proudly about being single.
+In recent years, influential social media personalities and mainstream celebrities have spoken proudly about being single.
 Actress Emma Watson, for example, described her status in public as a “partner with herself”, encouraging others to regard the absence of a romantic partner as a positive rather than a negative.

 “As more people come to terms with being single, I think more people will feel liberated to do the same,” says Abrams.